Important Note: Applications are ONLY accepted through the official Request for Applications (RFA) posting on eVA. Create an account today.

 Funding Availability and Reimbursement Structure

-- 60% upon verified participant training completion
+- 60% upon verified employee training completion

 Allowable Costs (Examples)